 The amplitude of a high-strength cement having channels may be similar to a low-strength cement with no channels.
 So a clear distinction in the cement evaluation may be difficult.

-Microannulus is a small water gap created behind casing when the pressure inside the casing is released after the cement set.
+Microannulus is a small water gap created behind the casing when the pressure inside the casing is released after the cement is set.
 A seven-inch.
 23 lbm/ft casing expands 0.004 in. when it is subjected to 1000 psi pressure.
-When pressure is released after cementing, a microannulus of 1/10 th mm thickness might be created between casing and cement sheath.
-A high amplitude in a cement bond log CBL response may indicate free pipe while it may actually be microannulus.
-So the CBL log must be run under pressure to prevent microannulus formation.
+When pressure is released after cementing (Cementing in drilling), a micro annulus of 1/10 th mm thickness might be created between casing and cement sheath.
+A high amplitude in a cement bond log CBL response may indicate free pipe while it may actually be micro annulus.
+So the CBL log must be run under pressure to prevent micro annulus formation.

 Thin Cement Sheath